Sequences

 ## What This Feature Helps You Do

-- **Welcome And Onboarding:** New subscribers can receive helpful emails in a natural order instead of one long first message.
+- **Welcome And Onboarding:** New subscribers can receive helpful emails in order, instead of one long first message.

 - **Education Over Time:** Lessons, product tips, and nurture content can arrive when subscribers are ready for the next step.